I don’t appreciate Madam Pele’s e komo mai—welcome home—present to me.

 The ocean is rough with the surge of waves and hot lava being dumped into the cool water but there’s no sign of any water craft.
 If it wasn’t secured properly, it could have easily drifted by now or caught fire and sunk.

-“Maybe get the coast guard to do a search for any water craft on the loose.”
+“I’ll get the coast guard to do a search for any water craft on the loose,” Kalani says.

 The most likely way he’d gotten out here was by the gravel track from Kalapana.
 Too many people have trekked over it by now, and there would have been hundreds of footprints from the previous days viewing of the lava flow.
 But not many vehicles if we were lucky.

-Pono’s obviously having the same thought processes as me because he says, “Shame about the tire tracks here, but we can at least take casts and eliminate the vehicles here now and anyone who came down last night like the park rangers.”
+Kalani’s obviously having the same thought processes as me because he says, “It’s a shame about the tire tracks here, but we can at least take casts and eliminate the vehicles here now and anyone who came down last night like the park rangers.”

 “Sounds good.”
 I run my hand over my long hair whipping around in the wind, feeling the pressure already building.
 So many things to think about but this could turn out to be a simple death by misadventure.
 My gut tells me it’s not, though.